 - is temporarily admitted to an institution for a period longer than allowed under the temporary cessation of care provisions, OR

 - is permanently admitted to an institution, OR

 - no longer requires care and attention on a daily basis because of a disability, OR

-(Note: This does not apply for List of Recognised Disabilities (LORD) cases).
+Note: This does not apply for list of recognised disabilities cases.